Community Services Block Grant (CSBG)

 • Client income verification is required.
 Some exceptions can be made for programs where collecting income verification documentation is impossible or impractical, such as some food access programs.

 • CSBG funds serve individuals and families who have a household income that falls below 125% of the Federal Poverty Level.
-With the onset of the COVID-19 pandemic, this income qualification level was raised to 200% of the Federal Poverty Level.

 • Subgrantees must serve residents of the City and County of Denver.
 Individuals and families are eligible regardless of immigration status.